Skip to content

 View on GitHub Experiment in the IDE

-Portfolio optimization [1] is the process of allocating a portfolio of financial assets optimally, according to some predetermined goal.
+Portfolio optimization [1] is the process of optimally allocating a portfolio of financial assets, according to some predetermined goal.
 Usually, the goal is to maximize the potential return while minimizing the financial risk of the portfolio.
 One can express this problem as a combinatorial optimization problem like many other real-world problems.
-In this demo, we'll show how the Quantum Approximate Optimization Algorithm (QAOA) [2] can be employed on the Classiq platform to solve the problem of portfolio optimization.
+This demo shows how to employ the Quantum Approximate Optimization Algorithm (QAOA) [2] on the Classiq platform to solve the problem of portfolio optimization.

 Modeling the Portfolio Optimization Problem

-As a first step, we have to model the problem mathematically.
-We will use a simple yet powerful model, which captures the essence of portfolio optimization:
+First, model the problem mathematically using a simple yet powerful model that captures the essence of portfolio optimization:

 • Every asset's return is a random variable, with expected value \(\mu_i\) and variance \(\Sigma_i\) (modeling the financial risk involved in the asset).